ITISFoundation/osparc-manual/docs/setting_up___running_a_study/loading_data/loading_data.md

 ### Option 1: Drag and Drop File
 1. Navigate to the **Pipeline Workspace** where you would like to upload the file into a File Picker service.
 2. Open a the file browser of your local computer and find the file you would like to add.
-3. Drag and drop the file from your local file browswer into the empty space of your **Pipeline Workspace**.
+3. Drag and drop the file from your local file browser into the empty space of your **Pipeline Workspace**.

 Your file will be uploaded into a *File Picker* service, which you can then connect to another service which needs access to this file.